Frequently Asked Questions

 NO. You can not pay online as we have no idea of what the weather will be like on your booked night.

 YES!
-If there's patchy cloud in the sky it's recommended that you call the Observatory and check to see if that night show is still on.
-Alternatively, you can view our ALL SKY CAMERA on our website.
+If there's patchy cloud in the sky it's recommended that you call the Observatory at 6pm on the night of your booking for a check.
+You can view our ALL SKY CAMERA on our website.

 If the sky clouds up within the first 30 minutes of the show and there is no sign it will clear, you will be offered a refund or given a 3 month rain-check.
 If the skies cloud up AFTER the first 30 minutes and there's no sign of it clearing, we offer two alternatives: Adjourn to the Star Theatre for an A/V program to finish off the booked session or go home.There are NO refunds.